 All hands on deck for emergency personnel bracing for Canada 150 bash in Ottawa

-Be alert but not alarmed, police are urging Canadians who will congregate under the Peace Tower next month for Canada 150 celebrations - a massive public gathering for which intelligence agencies and emergency teams have spent months preparing.
-Experts are well aware of what is at stake on July 1, especially in the wake of the deadly shootings that erupted on Parliament Hill in 2014.
+Chinese tourists vist Parliament Hill in Ottawa on Wednesday, June 14, 2017, as preparations for Canada Day are underway.
+Be alert but not alarmed, police are urging Canadians who will congregate under the Peace Tower next month for Canada 150 celebrations a sA A a massive public gathering for which intelligence agencies and emergency teams have spent months preparing.

 |Title